seantywork/seantywork/docs/converting-cpp-js/index.md

 3. Shame on me, but I rarely used Javascript Class when it's up to me

-and even when I use C++, I'm not super fan of going with classes.
+And even when I use C++, I'm not super fan of going with classes.
 But in the code, everything except for the main was class.\
 And I also had no time to redesign the whole structure as my marginal understanding of the code base didn't let me to take the risk and\
 redesign the whole thing in functional way because I had only two weeks for the whole 15,000 lines.
 What that meant was,\
 if I make tweaks in the underlying logics and then later find out something is horrendously off, there will not be enough\